arbor-sim/arbor/doc/concepts/mechanisms.rst

   rise and decay (:ref:`point mechanism <mechanisms-point>`).
 * *gj*: Linear gap-junction mechanism with constant conductance (:ref:`junction mechanism <mechanisms-junction>`).

 These mechanisms are the same as those available in NEURON.
-Arbor-specific default mechanisms are:
+Arbor-specific mechanisms in the default catalogue are:

 * *nernst*: Calculate reversal potential for an ionic species using the Nernst equation (:ref:`reversal potential mechanism <mechanisms-revpot>`). **NB**